AMarqs/cub3d/README.md

 The constraints are as follows:

-- You must use the miniLibX.
+- You must use the MLX42.
 Either the version that is available on the operating system, or from its sources.
 If you choose to work with the sources, you will need to apply the same rules for your libft as those written above in Common
 Instructions part.

 - The management of your windowdow must remain smooth: changing to another windowdow, minimizing, etc.